arnabm1/arnabm1.github.io/README.md

     - Chittagong University of Engineering and Technology (CUET), Bangladesh (October 2018)

 ## Work Experience
-**Visiting Research Scholar @ Johns Hopkins University
-        - (_September 2023 - Present_)**
+**Visiting Research Scholar @ Johns Hopkins University (_September 2023 - Present_)**
 - Working as a visiting research fellow as part of the EEHPC team at Johns Hopkins University under the guidance of Dr. Tinoosh Mohsenin.
 My main research interests in the role include hardware-aware regression-based fine-tuning, explainable AI, and incremental learning for vision, audio, WLAN, and time-series applications.

 **Graduate Research Assistant @ University of Maryland Baltimore County (_May 2022 - Present_)**
 - Working on building explainable AI models to interpret neural network decisions and develop generalized AI frameworks.
 - Working on profiling energy consumption and real-time latency of deep neural networks on FPGAs and mobile edge GPUs for keyword spotting, activity monitoring, image segmentation, and classification with hardware-aware network exploration.
-- Working on metric learning based semi-supervised deep neural network training to build improved feature spaces of lightweight and low power models.
+- Working on metric learning-based semi-supervised deep neural network training to build improved feature spaces of lightweight and low-power models.
 - Working on building perception methodologies for navigation and situational awareness of autonomous robots.

 **Intern - Machine Learning @ Infineon Technologies (_June 2022 - December 2023_)**